Dispatch / 911

 About Your Dispatch Center

 The Ceres Police Department has their own state-of-the-art Dispatch Center for law enforcement purposes.
-It is housed on the second floor of the Police Department and is manned by eight full-time dispatchers and one reserve dispatcher.
+It is housed on the second floor of the Police Department and is manned by eleven full-time dispatchers and one reserve dispatcher.
 Ceres Fire service and AMR medical response are dispatched through county services.